-Darrel Pae provides regulatory, transactional, and litigation counseling to telecommunications, media, and Internet clients on communications law and Federal Communications Commission (FCC) rules and regulations.
-Mr. Pae has assisted clients on merger proceedings and other transactions before the FCC and the US Department of Justice.
+Darrel Pae provides regulatory, transactional, and litigation counseling to telecommunications, media, and Internet clients on communications law, privacy issues, and Federal Communications Commission (FCC) rules and regulations.
+Mr. Pae has assisted clients on merger proceedings and other transactions before the FCC and the US Department of Justice, as well as on privacy and data retention issues relevant to technology and media firms.

 Before joining the firm, Mr. Pae served as an attorney-advisor in the Competition and Infrastructure Policy Division of the FCC's Wireless Telecommunications Bureau.
 At the FCC, he provided legal advice and drafted orders and other dispositional documents on wireless infrastructure deployment issues, telecommunications classification issues, National Historic Preservation Act and National Environmental Policy Act compliance and policy, and wireless merger reviews and other competition issues in a wide variety of proceedings that include rulemaking, regulatory review, and adjudication.
 He also served as deputy designated federal officer for the FCC's Broadband Deployment Advisory Committee.